-The amount of Stamp Duty you’ll have to pay is relative to your property price and location.
+The amount of Stamp Duty you’ll have to pay is relative to your property price and whether it’s in England or Northern Ireland, or Wales, or Scotland.
 It’s based on a series of tax bands on different portions of your total house price.

 According to our data, the average homebuyer will spend around £2,115 on stamp duty.
 This price will vary depending on a variety of factors such as the price of your property.
 The cost will also greatly differ depending on whether you’re paying the Wales Land Transaction Tax or Scotland’s Land and Buildings Transaction.

 Let’s take a look at the different Stamp Duty Tax Rates below.